 My pleasure, sir.

-Any any time at all.
+Any time at all.

-Ron in uh blue state New York.
+Ron in Blue State, New York.

 Hello.

-My name is Ron.
+Yes, Mr. Limbaugh, my name is Ron.

-I'm uh I'm an outsider.
+I'm an outsider.

-Would you look I'm a volunteer for media matters.
+I'm a volunteer for Media Matters.

 I knew it.

-Welcome back, ladies and gentlemen, Rush Limbaugh EIB network.
+Welcome back, ladies and gentlemen, Rush Limbaugh EIB Network.

-You know, I love the volunteer for Media Matters for America, who admits he's out there monitoring this program.
+You know, I love the volunteer for Media Matters for America who admits he's out there monitoring this program.

 How many of you eat virgin olive oil?